posit-dev/publisher/docs/index.md

 Key concepts:

 - Publisher is a VSCode
-  extension that presents a UI within the VSCode left activity panel.
+  extension that presents a UI within the VSCode sidebar.
 - Deployment options are set via configuration files in `.posit/publish/`.
 - Records of where you have deployed are kept in `.posit/publish/deployments`.